 With kettlebell training rapidly growing in popularity in so many areas of the health and fitness industry, there obviously comes many exciting new business opportunities for a qualified kettlebell instructor.

 That’s correct.
-If you’re not totally satisfied with EPTI’s Sydney Kettlebell Courses, then I INSIST you ask for a 100% ‘no question asked money back refund’.
+If you’re not totally satisfied with DFA’s Sydney Kettlebell Courses, then I INSIST you ask for a 100% ‘no question asked money back refund’.

 That’s how confident I am of the high level of teaching, great content and new ideas you’ll discover.

-Just send an email to firstname.lastname@example.org within 7 days of your course and we’ll refund your payment… no questions asked.
+Just send us an email and within 7 days of your course and we’ll refund your payment… no questions asked.

 You have nothing to lose and everything to gain!